Bagua feng shui trigram

-Each trigram is made up of three lines.
+Each Bagua trigram is made up of three lines.
 The line can be broken or unbroken.
 Broken lines are yin and unbroken lines are yang.
-These eight trigrams reflect the gradual movement from absolute yin to absolute yang and back to absolute yin in a never-ending cycle.
+These eight Bagua trigrams reflect the gradual movement from absolute yin to absolute yang and back to absolute yin in a never-ending cycle.

 1. ☵ Kan represents career, business, success, and our journey through life.
 It is associated with winter, its element is water and direction is North.
 Its number is 1.